 As time went on, I found myself struggling to reconcile my attitude toward animals and my dietary tastes.

-I knew in my heart that consuming animals was at odds with ‘loving’ them.
-I was just so accustomed to eating meat and having a mother who was a fantastic cook didn’t make it any easier.
+I knew in my heart that consuming animals was at odds with ‘loving’ them, but I was just so accustomed to eating meat and having a mother who was a fantastic cook didn’t make it any easier.

-At 10 years old, I announced to my parents that I wanted to become a vegetarian.
+At the age of 10, I announced to my parents that I wanted to become a vegetarian.
 While my parents were sympathetic to my reasons, they were less than enthusiastic.
 When I pressed them further, saying I really wanted to stop eating meat, my mom – worried that I couldn’t possibly thrive without it – asked our neighbor, a physician, to talk me out of it.
-I remember sitting with him in our living room, as he thoughtfully explained to me all the reasons why, at my age, it was not a good idea to stop eating animal protein.
-In hindsight, I know that he meant well, by trying to support my parent’s concerns and – no fault of his own – there just wasn’t a lot of data about plant-based diets at that time.
+I remember sitting with him in our living room as he thoughtfully explained all the reasons why, at my age, it was not a good idea to stop eating animal protein.
+In hindsight, I know he meant well by trying to support my parent’s concerns, and – no fault of his own – there just wasn’t a lot of data about plant-based diets at that time.

 Becoming a Vegetarian